CS6620-S21/Building-an-Enhanced-CI-Pipeline/assets/deploying_application_GKE.md

 Pods: Kubernetes represents applications as Pods, which are scalable units holding one or more containers.
 The Pod is the smallest deployable unit in Kubernetes.
 Usually, you deploy Pods as a set of replicas that can be scaled and distributed together across your cluster.
 One way to deploy a set of replicas is through a Kubernetes Deployment.

+**Creation of a Google Cloud account:**

 - Create a Google Cloud account.
 - Once the account is created, visit the Kubernetes Engine page in the Google Cloud Console.
 - Create a new project by entering a name for the project
 - Wait for the API and related services to be enabled.
 This can take several minutes.

-<h4>There are two ways to access your project:</h4>
+**There are two ways to access your project:**

 - Option A: Using Cloud Shell (Google) which comes preinstalled with the gcloud, docker, and kubectl command-line tools.
 You do not need to install these command lines.

 - Option B: Use command-line tools locally
             - Install the Cloud SDK, which includes the gcloud command-line tool.
             - Using the gcloud command line tool, install the Kubernetes command-line tool. kubectl is used to communicate with Kubernetes, which is the cluster orchestration system of GKE clusters: gcloud components install kubectl
             - Install Docker Community Edition (CE) on your workstation.
 You use this to build a container image for the application.
             - Install the Git source control tool to fetch the sample application from GitHub.

 **Before deploying your web application to GKE, you must package the application source code as a Docker image.**
 - To build a Docker image, you need source code and a Dockerfile.
 A Dockerfile contains instructions on how the image is built.